Meet the people who make Panmure so delicious

 With a wry grin, Sylvia tells us that traditional bakeries are dying businesses.
 She talks of growing up in a small German village with seven bakeries.
 Her family would visit them all - picking the best from each.
 She hopes she can bring just a little piece of that heritage to Panmure, so that her grandchildren can get a taste of what her own childhood was like.

-Meet Peter & Tracey of Master Chinese (150 Queens Road)
+Master Chinese (150 Queens Road) Peter & Tracey

 When Peter’s father came to Aotearoa from China, he founded up a successful roast duck takeaway in Ōtāhuhu.
 18 years later, he opened Master Chinese here on Panmure’s Queens Road, so that Peter could continue the family business.